adarshvpai/adarshvpai/70ugh_n07_70Ugh.md

 4. The given Arduino board after the specified connections made was connected to the system.

-5. The Arduino IDE Software was opened choosed the Board.
+5. The Arduino IDE Software was opened choosed the Board and set the necessary baud rate.

 6. The flag was displayed in the Serial Monitor.